GovTechSG/techpass-user-docs/docs/reset-techpass-mfa-for-new-device.md

 2. If prompted, sign in to your TechPass account and go to **Security info**.
 When prompted to approve the sign-in, use your old mobile device to approve.

-?> If you are a public officer and trying to access your TechPass account from a GMD, you will be prompted to authenticate your SG GovtM365 account before authenticating TechPass sign-in.
+?> If you are a public officer and trying to access your TechPass account from an internet Government Managed Device(GMD), you will be prompted to authenticate your SG GovtM365 account before authenticating TechPass sign-in.

 <kbd>![](assets/images/reset-techpass-mfa-vendor/security-info-menu.png)</kbd>